thals1992/wX-GTK/README.md

 wX port to GTK written in Vala

-## plan to release before Mar 2022
+## plan to release before end of Mar 2022